RobTillaart/AM2315/README.md

 - documentation
 - test
-- update unit test ?
+- update unit test
 - add examples
-- remove the **readDelay()** functions and code as sensor cannot handle shorter units.
-- optimize performance
-  - add function to tune the 1500 micros to sample.
-  - document squeeze of 10 write(0);
+- merge with the AM232X library in a far future.

 **wont**
 - add calls for meta information (no description yet)